AlphaExa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   + Time-BodyGyroscope-standardDeviation-X, Y, Z

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.

 * Relevant variables: (22 variables)
   + Time-BodyAccelerometerJerk-mean-X, Y, Z